 Your self-directed IRA options mirror IRA options you’d find at a bank or brokerage.
 Finding the one that is right for your retirement goals is crucial, because different IRA types have different advantages.
-We always recommend that you talk to a qualified financial advisor to go over your goals and account choices.
+We always recommend that you talk to a qualified financial advisor to go over your retirement goals and account choices.
+They can help you decide, and show you how to open a Self-Directed IRA account.

 If you already have an IRA that you plan on moving to a self-directed IRA, you’ll want to consider the account type you can roll over or transfer funds into.
 For example, if you have a Roth IRA, you can only move it into another Roth IRA.